hoadley-hide/hoadley-hide-web-app/README.md

 # Hoadley Hide Web App

-This is a basic compainion app to be used in conjunction with the Hoadley Hide Hiking event.
+This is a basic companion app to be used in conjunction with the Hoadley Hide Hiking event.

 ## Build Setup